apercky/lnd-monitoring/README.md

 ## 🤖 Interactive Bot Commands

-The bot provides interactive commands for on-demand node information:
+The modern bot implementation provides a rich command interface with authorization middleware and automatic command registration.
+All commands are secured and only respond to the authorized chat ID.

 ### Available Commands